pl apacze

 4.1.
 Monitoring Kafka brokers

-Individual components of the Kafka cluster, i.e., brokers, are monitored by installing the jmx_exporter library (https://github.com/prometheus/jmx_exporter) on them.
+Kafka cluster components are monitored using the jmx_exporter library (https://github.com/prometheus/jmx_exporter).
 This allows individual processes to expose current measurements of monitored parameters via an endpoint on port 8888.
 The measured values are then periodically retrieved by the Prometheus server.

 The configuration of jmx_exporter in Kafka brokers involves running a Java process with a so-called Java agent (javaagent switch):